nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

          I: Adding OnOff Light bridged device
          I: Added device to dynamic endpoint 3 (index=0)

-* For removes a new bridged device from the bridge:
+* For removing a bridged device from the bridge:

    .. code-block:: console